Stability of the bulk gap for frustration-free topologically ordered quantum lattice systems: Setup and statement of the main results

-We assume the initial model is defined by a finite-range, uniformly bounded, frustration-free interaction.
-We denote this interaction by $\eta$ and describe the corresponding interaction terms by a family $\{ h_x \}_{x \in \Gamma}$ satisfying: \begin{enumerate} \item There is a number $R \geq 0$, called the interaction radius, for which $h_x^* = h_x \in \mathcal{A}_{b_x(R)}$ for all $x \in \Gamma$. \item These terms are uniformly bounded in the sense that
+\begin{assumption}[Initial Interaction] We assume the initial model is defined by a finite-range, uniformly bounded, frustration-free interaction $h$ given in terms of a family $h=\{ h_x \}_{x \in \Gamma}$ which satisfies: \begin{enumerate} \item There is a number $R \geq 0$, called the interaction radius, for which $h_x^* = h_x \in \mathcal{A}_{b_x(R)}$ for all $x \in \Gamma$. \item These terms are uniformly bounded in the sense that